EinsteinIsekai/Term-project/README.md

 -	Current lines > 20 = end game.

 2)	2 players:
--	Player 1 use the same keyboard function
+-	Player 1 uses the same keyboard function
--	Player 2 use “Up” to rotate, “Down” to move fast, “Left” to move left, “Right” to move right, “K” to hold and change piece, “L” to drop piece, alse “R” to restart game and “Q” to quit.
+-	Player 2 uses “Up” to rotate, “Down” to move fast, “Left” to move left, “Right” to move right, “K” to hold and change piece, “L” to drop piece, alse “R” to restart game and “Q” to quit.
--	Other setting is the same.
+-	Another setting is the same.
 -	Combo clear line -> send a line of garbage to the bottom of the opponent screen.

 ![image](https://github.com/jungsnow/Term-project/assets/60716670/32c5e0fb-6079-48d3-ad1b-44ca88cb8ce6)